 A good question, since there are actually a fair few misconceptions surrounding what exactly makes a product suitable for vegans.
 Some confuse it with simply being cruelty-free, which of course it does need to be—animal testing is a huge no—but more than that, vegan makeup needs to contain absolutely no animal-derived ingredients or byproducts.
-That includes popular natural moisturising agents such as beeswax, honey and lanolin, plus the colour pigment carmine, which is derived from the cochineal beetle.
+That includes popular natural moisturizing agents such as beeswax, honey, and lanolin, plus the color pigment carmine, which is derived from the cochineal beetle.

 Is vegan makeup any good?

 “A few years ago, I would’ve agreed that there was a sacrifice in performance when choosing vegan makeup,” she says.
 “But technology and formulations have improved beyond recognition.
-Take Obsessive Compulsive Cosmetics, for example: Its pigments are second to none.”
+Take Obsessive Compulsive Cosmetics, for example, Its pigments are second to none.”
 And she’s right.
-Despite being 100% vegan, OCC is nearing on cult status, while brands like Cover FX, Lime Crime, Arbonne and Inika all blur the lines between what’s considered mainstream and alternative, thanks to punchy trend-led pigments, seamless coverage and impressive staying power.
+Despite being 100% vegan, OCC is nearing cult status, while brands like Cover FX, Lime Crime, Arbonne, and Inika all blur the lines between what’s considered mainstream and alternative, thanks to punchy trend-led pigments, seamless coverage, and impressive staying power.

 How to be sure a product is vegan